1 - CollapsingMergeTree vs ReplacingMergeTree

 join _old using id;

-Here I read more data from Example2 table compared to Example1.
-Instead of simple checking the row existance by IN operator, a JOIN with existed rows used for building “compensate row”.
+I read more data from the Example2 table than from Example1.
+Instead of simply checking the row existence by the IN operator, a JOIN with existing rows is used to build a “compensate row.”

-Don’t try to run code above.
-It’s just a short explanation of the idea, lucking many needed elements.
+Don’t try to run the code above.
+It’s just a short explanation of the idea, lacking many needed elements.

-Here is more realistic example, that can be played with:
+Here is a more realistic example with more checks that can be played with:

 create table Example3